gabe-ng/node-cli-json-exercise/README.md

 To run this program you must have Node.js installed on your system.

 ### Set Up
-Navigate to the project directory in your terminal and run `npm i` or `yarn i` to install Jest.
+Navigate to the project directory in your terminal and run `npm install` or `yarn install` to install Jest.

 ### Running the Program